The “Dit” Names

 There was a Desmoulins who was popular in the late 1600’s around Paris and he chose that name .

-This was a great possibility fro about ten minutes.
-I thought he might have taken the name of one of the three leaders of the French Revolution (Camille Desmoulins) becasue he was a fan.
+This was a great possibility for about ten minutes.
+I thought he might have taken the name of one of the three leaders of the French Revolution (Camille Desmoulins) because he was a fan.
 Unfortumately, the French Revolution happened 60 years after Michel Robineau dit Desmoulins died in 1737.

 5) That is where he came from.

-Of course, Esmoulins is 3 hours from Paris… today!.
+Esmoulins is 3 hours from Paris… today!.
 The distance is about 300 kilometers.
-Travelling 300 kilometers in the mid 1600?s would have been considerably more than three hours of travel.
+Travelling 300 kilometers in the mid 1600’s would have been considerably more than three hours of travel.
 This might be a case of “Theory…Busted”

 6) It was a landmark near where he lived in Nouvelle France